 Given Judge Coughenour's ruling, it is highly advisable for EPLI policyholders that have previously tendered wage and hour and other EPLI claims to Travelers, or to other insurance carriers, to reexamine the way in which the carrier treated those claims.
 In particular, if a policyholder finds an instance where its insurer characterized different claims as being the same, it is vital to have a knowledgeable attorney analyze the particular policy language and relevant claims.
 Even where the policyholder believed the insurer's characterization of the policy to be initially correct, such acquiescence does not limit the policyholder from bringing claims at a later date, so long as suit is brought within the applicable limitations period (under law or the policy itself).
 Policyholders should make certain that they received the full benefit they contracted for under their EPLI policy.

-1 The authors are attorneys at VAN KAMPEN & CROWE PLLC and represented Spectrum Glass in the discussed lawsuit.
-They can be reached at (206) 386-7353, , and DCrowe@VKClaw.com.
+1 Al Van Kampen is an attorney and member of VAN KAMPEN & CROWE PLLC, and represented Spectrum Glass in the discussed lawsuit.
+He can be reached at (206) 386-7353, or AVanKampen@VKClaw.com.

 2 Case No. C11-1324-JCC, Dkt.
 59 (W.D.
 Wash.
 Aug.
 31, 2012); 2012 WL 3780356.